 - The next morning, divide the dough into 8 pieces, and quickly roll them on the counter to make dough balls.
 Don’t work the dough too long or you risk melting the butter.
 Butter 8 slots of a muffin tin and place a dough ball in each.
 Place the muffin pan on a rimmed baking sheet and cover with a sheet of waxed paper.
 Put the sheet in the oven (turned off!) with just the light on.
 Let the dough balls rise until they have doubled (about 1.5 hours).
 When the dough has doubled, take the pan out of the oven and set it on the counter while you preheat the oven to 400ºF.

-- Meanwhile, mix the egg with 1 tsp water and brush lightly onto each bun (there will be leftover egg wash—you don’t need to use it all).
+- Meanwhile, mix the egg with 1 teaspoon water and brush lightly onto each bun (there will be leftover egg wash—you don’t need to use it all).
 When the oven is preheated, bake for 15–20 minutes, until the tops are a deep golden brown.
 Let cool 10 minutes before unmolding.
 Serve warm with homemade jam or marmalade, and more butter, if you dare.

 How to eat brioche